Skip to content

 Should wine be refrigerated?

-Yes — sparkling, white and rosé wines should be chilled.
-Reds are kept at cellar temperature and lightly cooled before service.
+Yes — sparkling, white, and rosé wines should be chilled before service.
+Full-bodied reds are kept at cellar temperature and may be lightly cooled before serving.
+Opened bottles of any type benefit from refrigeration to slow oxidation.

 Can unopened bottles be kept in a regular fridge?

 Only short-term.
-For anything longer, use a wine fridge to avoid cork damage and flavour loss.
+For anything longer than a few days, use a wine fridge to avoid cork damage, flavour loss, and temperature cycling that degrades wine quality.

 Which wines should not be refrigerated?

-Full-bodied reds intended for ageing should NOT be stored in a kitchen fridge.
+Full-bodied reds intended for ageing or long-term storage should not be kept in a standard kitchen fridge.
+They require stable cellar temperatures, not the fluctuating cold of food refrigeration.

-It’s acceptable casually, but it dilutes flavour.
-Frozen grapes are a better alternative in hospitality service.
+It's acceptable in casual settings, but it dilutes flavour and is not recommended for premium service.
+Frozen grapes are a better alternative if guests prefer chilled red wine.

 When is the best time to serve red wine?